Poughkeepsie Day School

-Poughkeepsie Day School is an independent, progressive, coeducational school in the mid-Hudson Valley serving students from a broad region of New York and Connecticut from pre-kindergarten through 12th grade.
+Poughkeepsie Day School is an independent, progressive, coeducational school in the mid-Hudson Valley serving students from a broad region of New York and Connecticut from pre-kindergarten through 8th grade.

 History

 Founded in 1934, it was initially located at Hooker and South Grand Avenues in the city of Poughkeepsie, where it began with 35 students and three faculty members.
 The school outgrew that facility, and in 1963, it moved to premises on the Vassar College campus at 39 New Hackensack Road.
-The school eventually outgrew that facility and in 1998 acquired two buildings from IBM that form its current 35 acre campus on Boardman Road.
-The main building is a former IBM briefing center, built in 1963.
-The school named it for Elizabeth Gilkeson, director from 1935 to 1949.
+The school eventually outgrew that facility and in 1998 acquired two buildings from IBM on Boardman Road.

+One was a former IBM briefing center, built in 1963, which the school named the Elizabeth C. Gilkeson Center in honor of Elizabeth Gilkeson, director from 1935 to 1949.

+The Clarence Keynon House, photographed in 1913, the year of its construction.
+Poughkeepsie, NY.

 The second is the historic Clarence Kenyon House, built between 1909 and 1913 and designed by the architect Percival Lloyd.
+The Kenyon House was part of the former Helen Kenyon estate, known as Cliffdale.
+In 1944, IBM purchased the 217-acre estate for temporary use as a research and engineering laboratory connected with its wartime work at Plant No. 4 in Poughkeepsie.
+The estate had earlier been owned by New York lawyer Andrew Boardman, who bought the property sometime before the American Civil War and gave it the name Cliffdale.

 In 2000, the school's theater and auditorium was dedicated in honor of the actor James Earl Jones, who funded its construction and whose son Flynn attended the school in the 1990s and early 2000s.
 The dedication predated the renaming of New York City's Cort Theater as the James Earl Jones Theater by 22 years.
 Jones and his wife, the actress Cecilia Hart, supported the school with fundraisers at the Bardavon 1869 Opera House, including a 1998 reading from A. R. Gurney's Love Letters alongside the actress Mary Tyler Moore.
 Other notables whose children or grandchildren attended the school include folk singer Pete Seeger, actors David Strathairn and William Sadler, singer/songwriter Graham Parker, and the jazz drummer Jack DeJohnette.